cryptomator/cryptomator.github.io/content/compliance/nis-2-guideline.en.md

 ctatext: "Cryptomator secures your sensitive and confidential files in the cloud using end-to-end encryption.
 Cryptomator Hub manages team access and is ideal for teams and organizations."
 ctalink: /#get-started
 ctabutton: "Encrypt Your Cloud Storage Now"

+cardtitle: "NIS 2: New Cybersecurity Rules from October 2024"
+cardtext: "The NIS 2 Directive introduces stricter cybersecurity standards.
+Learn how Cryptomator helps you comply with end-to-end encryption."
 ---

 <div class="prose prose-sm md:prose max-w-none md:max-w-none">{{< markdownify >}}